woylie/let_me/README.md

   write the actual checks as regular functions).
 - You don't care about introspection.
 - You want to return details on _why_ an authorization request fails.
-Checks in Expel must currently return a boolean value, which means you'll only be able to give your users a generic error, without telling them which exact check failed.
+Checks in LetMe must currently return a boolean value, which means you'll only be able to give your users a generic error, without telling them which exact check failed.